 Sticky Chapters uses the dashboard en reporting features to check the project status.
 Jessy van der Vlist, Founder: “My team members and I finally have a clear overview of what projects are active, the number of hours that can be billed to them, and what the definitive margins and findings are in the end.”

 Time to clock out?
-Give Rodeo a spin for free.
-Or plan a free demo with a Rodeo expert to discuss your needs and wishes for a project management tool and discover how easy it is to use the time tracker.
+Get started with Rodeo Drive for free.
+Or plan a free demo with a Rodeo Drive expert to discuss your needs and wishes for a project management tool and discover how easy it is to use the time tracker.